 Clippings of #cdnpoli, #media, and #tech content aimed at those with an interest in Canadian politics and policy.
 And sometimes Canadian postage stamps.

 To the more than 1,500 of you who get this newsletter every day -- Merry Christmas and Happy Holidays!
 Thanks so much for all your support this year as we continue to iron out some bugs of this new platform.
+This newsletter will take a publishing pause for the next two days.
+I expect to have the next edition on Dec.
+27.

 Every year, just before Christmas, longtime friends Prime Minister Justin Trudeau and former CHOM morning man Terry DiMonte sit down together for an annual holiday chat.
 [YouTube]